Top 10 Phil Ramone Rock Albums

 'The Stranger' (1977)

-After four mediocre albums, Joel entered Ramone's A&R Recording studio in the summer of 1977 to make his fifth, with Ramone producing.
-They struck gold -- actually, they went platinum 10 times over.
+After four mediocre albums, Billy Joel entered Phil Ramone's A&R Recording studio in the summer of 1977 to make his fifth, with Ramone producing.
+They struck gold; actually, they went platinum 10 times over.
 'The Stranger' was Joel's breakthrough, reaching No. 2 and spawning five hit singles.
-And Ramone picked up another Grammy for producing Record of the Year 'Just the Way You Are.'
+And Ramone picked up another Grammy for producing 'Just the Way You Are,' named Record of the Year.

 'Still Crazy After All These Years' (1975)

-Ramone's soft, warm tones -- which can be heard on his Grammy-winning work with Tony Bennett and Ray Charles, among others -- were pretty much perfected on Simon's fourth solo album.
+Phil Ramone's soft, warm tones -- which can be heard on his Grammy-winning work with Tony Bennett and Ray Charles, among others -- were pretty much perfected on Simon's fourth solo album.
 Ramone deservedly won Album of the Year honors for producing 'Still Crazy After All These Years.'
-He'd work with Simon on other records, including his most recent (see No. 4 on our list of the Top 10 Phil Ramone Rock Albums), but the pair was never better than on this soft, cozy slice of '70s melancholia.
+He worked with Simon on other records, including 'So Beautiful or So What' (see No. 4 on our list of the Top 10 Phil Ramone Rock Albums), but the pair was never better than on this soft, cozy slice of '70s melancholia.